Birth is often feared instead of respected but there are things you can do to increase the likelihood of a positive

 If you’ve educated yourself, surrounded yourself with support, and created plans for your pregnancy and birth, there is no reason you should feel insecure about giving birth.

-Trust your body and trust the support team you put around you.
+Trust your body and trust the support team you’ve gathered around you.

 6. Surrender to the process

-While plans are valuable, it’s important to understand that not everything will go to plan and most likely, you will need to surrender to the process.
+While plans are valuable, it’s important to understand that not everything will go to plan and most likely, you will need to surrender to the birthing process.

 Your birth experience is unlikely to be completely free of pain but it can still be positive.
-And beyond just having a positive experience, I hope that anyone reading this has an empowering experience.
+And beyond just having a positive experience, I pray you have an empowering experience.

 What are you doing to help prepare yourself for a positive birthing experience?